spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

 </details>

-Ok, thats it!
+Ok, that's it!
 We're ready to deploy to `now`!🚀

 So from the terminal we call our deployment script we defined earlier: